LinZap/jquery.waterfall/README.md

 })
 ```

-If there is nothing more to be loaded in the container, then it means reaching the bottom of scrollbar.
+If there is nothing more to be loaded in the container, then it means reaching the end of scrollbar.
 At this moment, you should remind user that there is "no more data", and you can create your own reminding message by setting `endtxt`.
 ```js
 var setting = {
 	scrollbottom : {